openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 ## Bypassing a resource scheduling failure due to a forced affinity rule

 ![Resource scheduling failure - modal](img/D3-1-0.jpg)
-If a resource cannot be scheduled due to a forced affinity rule, the user will recieve the a notification in the same format as any other scheduling failure, which is out of scope for this PR.
+If a resource cannot be scheduled due to a forced affinity rule, the user will receive a notification in the same format as any other scheduling failure.
 Expanding that notification will pop up this modal, which allows the user to bypass the rule manually